 97.4 percent of businesses run by carry over group members and 96 percent of businesses run by new youth members reported having earned profits in the past one year.
 However, record keeping practices have not matured for either carry over or new youth members.
 Only 26 percent of carry over and 11 percent of new youth members reported having kept regular records of their business transactions during endline stage.
 88 percent carry over members and 75 percent new youth members who recorded their transactions updated their business records at least once a week.
+This is also in alignment with the pre and post assessment data on enterprise skills development.
+Since they are already in business, it is easy for them to adopt this practice as they see value for this with less or no investment of money.

 Responses from Focus Group Discussions: